nsagora/peppermint/README.md

 2. Open the project in Xcode
 4. Select the `Examples` playground from the Project navigator

 The `Peppermint` framework is compact and offers you the foundation you need to build data validation around your project needs.
-In addition, it includes a set of common validation predicates and constraints that most projects can benefit of.
+In addition, it includes a set of common validation predicates and constraints that most projects can benefit off.

 ### Predicates